Early Real-time Estimation of Infectious Disease Reproduction Number: Numerical results

-To test the framework presented so far, we performed epidemic spread simulations on the two networks introduced earlier (binomial and exponential) and in each case collected the {}``time series'' of case counts resulted from the simulations.
-In Fig.~\ref{fig_R0r} we present the reproduction number of the removed individuals, $R_{0}^{r}(t)$, as a function of the number of removed individuals, $\mathcal{R}(t)$.
-The symbols show the results from direct counting during the simulation, whereas the lines show the results obtained from evaluating analytically each of the terms in Eq.~\eqref{R0r} based on the estimated infection rate.
-The green and red colors correspond to the left and right hand side of Eq.~\eqref{R0r}, respectively.
-The discrepancy at the very early stage is mainly due to approximating $\tilde{Z}(t)$ with $\frac{z_{2}}{z_{1}}$.
-The small asymptotic deviation of our estimate for the exponential network comes from finite size effects \citep{Noel_2009}.
+In Figure~\ref{fig_R0r} we present the basic reproduction number of the removed individuals, $\R_{0}^{r}(t)$, as a function of the number of removed individuals, $R(t)$.
+The symbols show the results from direct counting during the simulation, whereas the lines show the results obtained from analytically evaluating (after setting $\tilde{T}(\tau,t)=T(\tau)$ and $\tilde{\Theta}(\tau,t)=\frac{dT(\tau)}{d\tau}$ in the left- and right-hand sides of Equation \eqref{R0r}) each of the terms in Equation~\eqref{R0r}.
+The green/blue and red/pink colors correspond to the left and right hand side of Equation~\eqref{R0r}, respectively.
+The small asymptotic deviation of our estimate for the exponential network comes from finite size effects \cite{Noel_2009} (for more details, see figure \ref{Flo:z2z1} in the appendix).

-Fig.~\ref{fig_R0} shows the expected reproduction number for the binomial (left panel) and the exponential (right panel) networks.
-The {}``real'' values are $R_{0}=1.6864$ and $2.3749$, respectively.